The Complicated Marketing of Health and Wellness In-Store

 Add to this the staffing shortages her stores experienced.
 Shortages which in some cases nearly tripled the amount of job tasks each associate had to perform on a daily basis.

 The associates that were featured in the episode were nothing short of amazing.
 The depth of product knowledge was inspiring.
 I’ve been a shopper at Vitamin Shoppe for years and I’ll attest to the fact that this is not an anomaly.
-My experience in shopping there has always been one where I found the majority of their floor staff to be very knowledgeable on product.
+My experience in shopping there has always been one where I found the majority of their floor staff to be very knowledgeable on the product.
 But I also know that their knowledge was more a reflection of their individual passion for nutritional and health-related supplements.
-Some are bodybuilder enthusiasts, others more homeopathic and naturalists.
+Some are bodybuilder enthusiasts, others are homeopathic and naturalists.
 But regardless, they know what they’re talking about and have been great sources for me when shopping there.
 And one of the reasons I go back.

 Any of us in specialty retailing knows, your floor staff are your greatest asset.
 Yes, it’s true, many consumers now do their due diligence and investigation online, prior to shopping in-store, but the moment of truth really exists in-store, doesn’t it?
 I mean, what happens when the product they’re looking to buy is now out of stock, what then?
 What if they’re shopping and come across a brand they are unfamiliar with, but might serve as an alternative?
 Who or what tells them it’s a good match for their needs?